-When unified, data from these seven cohorts offer the PD research community unprecedented access to a large, harmonized dataset with common clinical and genomic data, bridging the gap between prohibitive individual research constraints with large-scale, state-of-the-art analysis.
+When unified, data from these eight cohorts offer the PD research community unprecedented access to a large, harmonized dataset with common clinical and genomic data, bridging the gap between prohibitive individual research constraints with large-scale, state-of-the-art analysis.

 All AMP PD Cohorts provided clinical data and at least one set of DNA, RNA, and Proteomic assay data.
 The following criteria was used to assess each of the four Cohorts and provides additional details for why each was selected and found suitable for inclusion: